-Both commercial and residential leases also often restrict a tenant's right to sublet the premises and/or the residence without the consent of the landlord.
-According to statute, a commercial tenant may however, under certain conditions, sublet part of the premises without the landlord's consent, but a sublet of the whole of the premises and/or the residence requires the landlord's consent or permission from the Rent Tribunal.
+Leases also often restrict a tenant's right to sublet the premises without the consent of the landlord.
+According to statute, the tenant may, under certain conditions, sublet part of the premises without the landlord's consent, but a sublet of the whole of the premises requires the landlord's approval or permission from the Rent Tribunal.